23 Feb ALOPECIA AREATA

 What is alopecia areata?

 Alopecia areata is an emotionally disturbing, but not physically serious illness that presents with the sudden appearance of round bald spots on the scalp, eyebrows, beard, or any hairy area of the body.
-Patients are usually initially unaware the small bald patches, which are discovered by a barber or hairdresser.
+Patients are usually initially unaware the small bald patches.
+As a result, a barber or hairdresser often discovers these bald spots.

 Who gets alopecia areata?